2014 Conference Theme: Pioneering Intercultural Leadership: From Awareness to Action

-TheMaster Workshop selection for 2013 is exceptionally strong, and includes something for everyone.
-You are sure to find a workshop (or two) that meets your professional development needs, whether your interests are in how neuroscience informs intercultural work, the role of dialogue in racial healing, cultural layers of faith, or how to develop intercultural competence, to name just a few topics.
-We encourage you to enroll in more than one Master Workshop to explore several topics in depth.
+TheMaster Workshop selection for 2014 is exceptionally strong, and includes something for everyone.
+You are sure to find a workshop (or two) that meets your professional development needs.
+Whether your interests are in sustaining intercultural leadership, leading ethically, understanding the neuroscience of inclusion, or how to conduct training, become internal advocates, and leaders in your own organization in the field of diversity and inclusion, to name just a few topics, we invite you to enroll in more than one Master Workshop to explore several topics in greater depth.

-For many, the best part of attending the conference is the chance to meet or reconnect with the individuals who make up our diverse intercultural community.
-There will be many occasions for mixing and mingling during the conference, such as during the opening reception, the Living Code of Ethics kick-off event and the Friday evening dinner celebration.
-The conference hotel, the Key Bridge Marriott, provides space for both intimate discussions and whole-group activities, offering something for everyone during coffee breaks and lunches (all included in the conference registration fee).
+For many, the best part of attending the conference is the chance to network with the individuals who make up our diverse intercultural community.
+There will be many occasions for mixing and mingling during the conference, such as during the opening reception, the special events on Thursday evening, the Friday evening awards and dinner celebration or the post-conference tour options.
+The conference hotel, the DoubleTree by Hilton Portland, provides space for both intimate discussions and whole-group activities, offering something for everyone during coffee breaks and lunches (all included in the conference registration fee).
 Please join us!

 The SIETAR-USA conference is not only an event that allows people to learn about cutting-edge topics but is also a meeting place of people who care about how culture plays a role in daily life.
-Whether you are a long-time SIETAR-USA member or if this is your first experience with the organization, please plan to join us for our annual conference.
+Whether you are a long-time SIETAR-USA member or if this is your first experience with the organization, please plan to join us in the beautiful City of Roses, Portland, Oregon!

-Newcomer’s Session: New to SIETAR-USA or to our annual conference?
-Join us for our Newcomer’s Session which will be held before the conference opening event on Wednesday, November 6th from 5:15pm to 6:00pm.
+Newcomer’s Session: If you are new to SIETAR or to our annual conference, please join us for our Newcomer’s Session which will be held before the conference opening event on Wednesday, October 22, from 5:15 to 6:00pm.
 Come learn about SIETAR-USA, how to make the most of your conference experience, meet other conference attendees and share your own interests in intercultural relations.
-We look forward to meeting you!
+We look forward to welcoming you!